 Engineered Wood Flooring

-At Grosvenor Flooring we have been selling engineered wood for over twenty years, and we have narrowed the range we stock to two complementary collections: our own-brand GF by Grosvenor Flooring oak collection — premium spec at a sharper price, with full online checkout and free samples — and the V4 Wood Flooring range, a British design-led brand with the broadest format library on the market, sold on a Request a Price basis.
+At Grosvenor Flooring we have been selling engineered wood for over twenty years.
+Our own GF by Grosvenor Flooring oak collection is premium spec at a sharper price with full online checkout and free samples.
+Alongside it we are an approved retailer for three premium design-led brands: V4 Wood Flooring, Kahrs and Parador, each sold on a Request a Price basis.
 Between them they cover almost every realistic engineered wood project we see.

-Browse the brand and attribute categories below, or come and see the full range in person at our Altrincham showroom, where the engineered wood collection is laid out on full-size display.
+Browse the brand and attribute categories below or come and see the full range in person at our Altrincham showroom, where the engineered wood collection is laid out on full-size display.
+You can also preview any floor in your own room with our free AI room visualiser.
 To talk a project through, contact us via our enquiry form, WhatsApp or phone.

 What Is Engineered Wood Flooring?

-Engineered wood is a real wood floor built in two parts.
-The base is a multi-ply core — usually birch, pine or spruce, occasionally a higher-spec birch ply — bonded together in cross-grain layers for dimensional stability.
+Engineered wood, sometimes called engineered hardwood or engineered oak, is a real wood floor built in two parts.
+The base is a multi-ply core, usually birch, pine or spruce and occasionally a higher-spec birch ply, bonded together in cross-grain layers for dimensional stability.
 On top of that core sits a real oak wear layer, typically 3mm to 6mm thick depending on the range.
-Because the core handles the structural job and the oak wear layer handles the look and feel, engineered wood resists the cupping, crowning and movement that can affect solid timber in centrally heated homes — while still giving you the same finished surface as a solid oak floor, and the same ability to be sanded and re-finished years down the line.
+Because the core handles the structural job and the oak wear layer handles the look and feel, engineered wood resists the cupping, crowning and movement that can affect solid timber in centrally heated homes.
+It still gives you the same finished surface as a solid oak floor and the same ability to be sanded and re-finished as the years pass.

-The format is the default specification for premium UK home flooring projects today.
-Solid timber still has a place in unheated, well-ventilated traditional buildings, but for almost any modern home — and certainly any home with underfloor heating — engineered wood is the right starting point.
+Engineered wood is the default specification for premium UK home flooring projects today.
+Solid timber still has a place in unheated, well-ventilated traditional buildings, but for almost any modern home and certainly any home with underfloor heating, engineered wood is the right starting point.

 The Engineered Wood Brands We Stock

-GF by Grosvenor Flooring is our own-brand oak collection, named after the Cheshire and South Manchester villages we have been fitting floors in for two decades.
+GF by Grosvenor Flooring is our own oak collection, named after the Cheshire and South Manchester villages we have been fitting floors in for two decades.
 Three formats: Herringbone, Planks and Versailles Pattern.
-We work direct with European mills, control the spec sheet and sell under our own label rather than through a national distributor — which lets us price the range 30–40% below comparable brand-name oak.
+We work direct with European mills, control the spec sheet and sell under our own label rather than through a national distributor, which lets us offer the same premium oak for noticeably less than comparable brand-name ranges.
 Full online checkout, transparent pricing, free samples (up to 5 per order) and direct support from our team.

 GF or V4: Which Brand is Right for You?